-We are often asked if we can recommend books to help support families through separation and divorce.
-We have been asking parents and professionals to let us know of books they have used.
-Please do let us know if you have a book that helped you – we hope you find these useful.
+We are often asked if we can recommend books on co-parenting/parenting.
+Please do let us know if you have a book that helped you

 The Power of Showing Up by Daniel Siegel & Tina Payne Bryson

 What’s the one thing a parent can do to make the most difference to their child in the long term?
 The research is clear: be present, show up!

 When a parents relationship is coming to an end or they are entering into a new relationship, many situations can and do arise.
 This handbook provides guidance to enable parents to firstly, recognise these common situations and secondly, how they could manage them.

 The Handover Book is a unique and simple communication book for separated families.
 It will allow them both to always be aware of what is happening in their children’s busy lives as they go from one household to another.
 It’s a way of communicating the important things they both need to know about their children, while keeping your relationship as parents friendly and calm.

 This Parenting Handbook provides information on the importance of storytelling and the attachment relationship and includes practical suggestions on how you can support your child’s emotional and behavioural development throughout their early years, and beyond.